mk270/whitakers-words/operational.md

 They will likely appear on printed output.)

-With expansion of the dictionary beyond a few thousand elementary seentries and the extensive inclusion of the Oxford dictionaries, a much larger set of possible interpretations surfaced for many words, filling and exceeding the 80 character limit.
+With expansion of the dictionary beyond a few thousand elementary entries and the extensive inclusion of the Oxford dictionaries, a much larger set of possible interpretations surfaced for many words, filling and exceeding the 80 character limit.
-A certain disipline was introduced to structure the line.
+A certain discipline was introduced to structure the line.

 Through the many phases of development of the